AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

 To use an SDK to send and receive messages, you must use an endpoint to access the Message Queue for MQTT instance.
 An Message Queue for MQTT instance endpoint consists of the instance domain and port.

-After the Message Queue for MQTT instance and the RocketMQ instance are bound, the endpoint information is immediately displayed in the **Endpoint Information** area.
+After the Message Queue for MQTT instance and the MQ instance are bound, the endpoint information is immediately displayed in the **Endpoint Information** area.

-You can also obtain the endpoint information by performing the following steps after binding the Message Queue for MQTT instance and the RocketMQ instance:
+You can also obtain the endpoint information by performing the following steps after binding the Message Queue for MQTT instance and the MQ instance:

 1. In the top navigation bar of the console, select the region where the created resource is located, and then choose **Instances** in the left-side navigation pane.